Li-Li-Whu/Point2Roof/README.md

 ## Train and test
 After downloading our dataset and code, you need to prepare your train.txt and test.txt.
 We have provided the train.txt and test.txt used in our enviroment.
-Then, your can run train.py and test.py.
+Then, your can run train.py and test.py. checkpoint_epoch_90.pth is our trained model.

 ## Results